 📜 5 Rules on How to Organize a Paragraph

-At this point, let’s wrap the discussion and go through the most vital aspects of organizing a paragraph.
+At this point, let’s wrap up the discussion and go through the most vital aspects of organizing a paragraph.

 - Define which paragraph type you are going to need in your paper.
 To accomplish it, examine the assignment and get the idea of an essay type.
 Use our list to navigate through paragraph types.